fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubKey.md

 # New-AzureRmEventHubKey

 ## SYNOPSIS
-Creates a new primary or secondary key for the specified Event Hubs authorization rule.
+Creates a primary or secondary key for the specified Event Hubs authorization rule.

 ## SYNTAX